The Ridiculously Thorough Guide to Decluttering Your Home

-The 80/20 Rule: When it comes to clothing, we generally only wear 20% of the clothes we own 80% of the time.
+1. The 80/20 rule: When it comes to clothing, we generally only wear 20 percent of the clothes we own 80 percent of the time.
 This rule tends to hold true for other things as well, such as video games, computer parts, books, DVDs, toys and more.
-Your mission is to get rid of the things you don’t use 80% of the time.
+Your mission is to get rid of the things you don’t use 80 percent of the time.

-There’s a neat trick you can use with clothing, books and DVDs (pictured below).
+5. Track which items you actually use.
+There’s a neat decluttering tip you can use with clothing, books and DVDs (pictured below).
 Over the course of the year, when you use or wear an item put it back facing the opposite direction of the others.
 This allows you to see what you’ve used and what you haven’t.
 If you haven’t used or worn something in a year, get rid of it.